The wrong diagnosis: What happens when doctors are wrong?

 The UC Davis Medical Center already has these management teams in place for the clinical chemistry lab.
 Research teams work with nurses, clinicians, and therapists to both prevent errors and reverse them.
 Medical experts from the hospital say they've had a breakthrough with glucose meters.

-Glucose meters, which distribute insulin to diabetic patients, were once all thought to be the same in all medical facilities.
-Dr. Nam Tran, director of the clinical chemistry lab at UC Davis Medical Center, said if you give a person not enough insulin that they need, their glucose drops down to a low level that can potentially kill them.
+Glucose meters were once all thought to be the same in all medical facilities.
+Dr. Nam Tran, director of the clinical chemistry lab at UC Davis Medical Center, said if you give a person more insulin than they need, their glucose levels drop down too low and that can potentially kill them.

 “We test thousands upon thousands of glucose measurements per day, and we give patients a lot of insulin per day,” Tran said.
 “And if you can minimize erroneous insulin administration, you probably made patients do a lot better in their hospital stay."